What Is Growth Hacking? 20-Minutes Course for Beginners

 a.
 Use interactive surveys to understand the gaps left by your competitors

 b.
-Offer insights on how you can better solve their needs
+Offer insights on how you can better solve the needs of your user base.

 2. Your target audience needs your product and is not one of your competitors’ clients.
 This is a great place to be in because you’re sure that there is a need.
 All you have to do is develop a strong “want” for your product in them.

 a.
-Ebooks that offer value and give a glimpse of your product offering
+Ebooks or blog posts that offer value and give a glimpse of your product offering

 b.
 Send demo videos or hop on a call and explain how your product can address their concerns